FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/typographical_conventions.md

 When using the CFTUTIL HELP command, as shown in the example below, the following rules apply to parameter values:

-- If `STRING `is in upper case, the parameter value is not case sensitive
+- If STRING is in upper case, the parameter value is not case sensitive
-- If `String `is mixed case, the parameter value is case sensitive
+- If String is mixed case, the parameter value is case sensitive
-- If `STRING or "String"`, the parameter value is only case sensitive when enclosed in quotes
+- If STRING or "String", the parameter value is only case sensitive when enclosed in quotes

-**Example**
+****Example****

 ```
 CFTUTIL help cmd=cftsend, content=detail